Africa

 Day 9

 This morning we visit the Bigodi Wetlands sanctuary, a local community initiative that is home to 8 different primate species, including black-and-white colobus and red colobus, over 200 bird species and numerous other small mammals and reptiles.
-Here we search for the striking Papyrus gonolek and the secretive White-winged warbler, before having an early lunch.
+Here we search for the striking Papyrus gonolek and the secretive White-winged warbler.

 Day 12